 During the last six months of 2008 and through 2009 challenging market conditions severely limited our ability to increase sales and market share.
 During this period, adverse market conditions such as credit constriction, higher unemployment, lower corporate earnings, lower business investment and lower consumer spending severely impacted many technology manufacturers and significantly lowered the demand for our products.
-During the three and six months ended June 30, 2010, the economy and the market for our products have begun to improve.
-We also believe we are gaining market share with our single wafer ion implant systems for high current and high energy applications (the Optima HDx and Optima XEx), as customers are showing a higher acceptance for our technology.
+During the three and nine months ended September 30, 2010, the market for our products have steadily improved.
+We also estimate we are gaining market share with our single wafer ion implant systems for high current and high energy applications (the Optima HDx and Optima XEx), as customers are showing a higher acceptance of our technology.
 Our expense base is reduced from earlier periods due to cost reduction initiatives implemented in 2009 and 2008.